Bored-senior-man-resting-head-on-hand

 I include elements that will be familiar to your audience and that they can relate to and identify with.

-When your audience can relate your content to their lives, their work and/or their experiences, they see a bit of themselves.
+When your audience can relate your content to their lives, their work and/or their experiences, it means they see a bit of themselves.
 This makes them feel more connected to what you’re saying, so they’ll read more.

 Making your audience feel seen and understood is key to building their trust and your credibility.